-She specializes in many urologic malignancies, including bladder cancer, kidney cancer, penile cancer, prostate cancer and urethral cancer.
+Dr. Smith specializes in advanced open, minimally invasive and robotic urologic surgery for urologic malignancies, including bladder and upper tract urothelial cancer, kidney cancer, testicular cancer, penile and urethral cancer.
 In bladder cancer surgery she specializes in bladder preservation, complex urinary diversions, including continent orthotopic neobladder and continent catheterizable Indiana pouch techniques.
 In kidney cancer, her expertise focuses on partial nephrectomy, with the goal of oncologically-sound maximum nephron-sparing surgery.

 She has contributed to various research, publications and presentations on topics of urology.
 Dr. Smith has made TV appearances, lectured domestically and internationally, and authored chapters on urothelial and kidney cancer.
 Her current research focuses on elucidation of risk factors for bladder cancer development, oncologically safe organ preservation in both men and women with bladder and kidney cancer and improving outcomes from bladder cancer treatments.

 Listen to Dr. Smith’s Cancer Matters podcast episode to learn more about her work.